Execute an Outbound Service from Custom Business Object Logic

 After trying out the service in SAP Business Accelerator Hub, the response appears.
 Copy the Request URL - which is the end point - from the response section and paste it into a text editor for later use.

-In order to authenticate during service call later you’ll need an API Key of SAP Business Accelerator Hub.
+To authenticate during a service call later, you will need an API key from the SAP Business Accelerator Hub.

 -